 There has never been a culture without music because it is an essential part of life — music nourishes our hearts and minds and stirs our souls.
-Whether you want to compose, write songs or perform, become a music therapist or an arts manager, Concordia’s music programs give you the flexibility to create your own musical future.
+Concordia’s Major in Music program is the most flexible, giving you control of your own future in music – whether you want to compose, write songs or perform, manage artists or become a music therapist.

-Working in our studios and rehearsal spaces will teach you the skills, knowledge, discipline and experience with equipment that professionals need.
-Our programs give you the opportunity to:
+Working in our studios and rehearsal spaces will give you the skills, knowledge, discipline and experience with equipment that professionals need.
+After your first year you may transfer into the Specialization in Music Performance or Composition programs, or continue in the Major.
+Either program gives you the opportunity to:

 After graduation you’ll have the knowledge, skill and passion to succeed as a musician or pursue graduate studies.